Rural Homes

 Farm Watch and Rural Crime Partnerships

-Farm Watch operates across multiple UK police force areas as a free messaging service sending alerts about criminal activity.
-Members receive text, email, and voicemail alerts about suspicious incidents, with two-way communication enabling direct reporting to police.
+Farm Watch runs across multiple UK police force areas as a free alert service about criminal activity.
+Members get text, email, and voicemail alerts about suspicious incidents, with two-way communication for direct reporting.

-Gwent Farm Watch reported 27% reduction in farm-related crime following heavy scheme use, with 66% crime reduction in some months compared to the previous year.
-Information flow increased ten-fold, leading to arrests and recovery of stolen property including a £20,000 digger.
+Gwent Farm Watch reported 27% reduction in farm crime after heavy use, with 66% drops in some months.
+Information flow increased tenfold, leading to arrests and recovery of stolen property including a £20,000 digger.

-Regional contacts vary by police force.
-Avon & Somerset operates through [email protected], Cumbria via Community Messaging at cumbria.police.uk, Devon & Cornwall through dedicated Rural Crime Team PCSOs, and Wiltshire via Community Messaging with active social media presence.
+Contacts vary by police force.
+Avon & Somerset: [email protected].
+Cumbria: Community Messaging at cumbria.police.uk.
+Devon & Cornwall: dedicated Rural Crime Team PCSOs.
+Wiltshire: Community Messaging with active social media.

-Horse Watch UK at ukhorsewatch.org.uk provides the national umbrella organisation, with regional schemes offering stickers, signs, alert messaging access, security product information, and tack marking services.
-Contact your local police force to enquire about schemes operating in your area.
+Horse Watch UK at ukhorsewatch.org.uk is the national umbrella, with regional schemes offering stickers, signs, alert messaging, security product information, and tack marking.
+Contact your local force for schemes in your area.

 Police Rural Crime Teams

-North Yorkshire Police Rural Task Force maintains 18 officers including 1 inspector, 2 sergeants, 7 PCs, 7 PCSOs, and 1 coordinator.
-Cumbria dedicates 117 officers and staff to rural crime.
-Derbyshire Rural Crime Team comprises 6 specialist officers with a Wildlife Coordinator, and Norfolk maintains 12 officers in their Community Safety Operational Unit.
+North Yorkshire Police Rural Task Force has 18 officers (1 inspector, 2 sergeants, 7 PCs, 7 PCSOs, 1 coordinator).
+Cumbria dedicates 117 officers and staff.
+Derbyshire has 6 specialist officers with a Wildlife Coordinator.
+Norfolk maintains 12 officers in their Community Safety Operational Unit.

-However, research by the Liberal Democrats found only approximately 258 officers working in dedicated rural crime teams across England and Wales—representing 0.1% of the police workforce.
-Some forces including Nottinghamshire and West Midlands have been reported as having no dedicated rural crime teams at all.
+However, Liberal Democrat research found only about 258 officers in dedicated rural crime teams across England and Wales, 0.1% of the workforce.
+Some forces including Nottinghamshire and West Midlands reportedly have no dedicated rural crime teams.

 The National Rural Crime Unit receives £365,000 Home Office funding, coordinates cross-force operations, and has recovered £22m+ in stolen equipment since 2023.
-Every police force has Designing Out Crime Officers available for free security assessments.
-Contact through local neighbourhood policing teams or via the Secured by Design website.
+Every police force has Designing Out Crime Officers available for free security assessments, accessible through neighbourhood policing teams or Secured by Design.

 Insurance Requirements and Discounts

-Standard insurance requirements typically mandate multi-point locking with 5-pin cylinder or 5-lever mortice deadlock on main entrance, key-operated security devices top and bottom on other external doors, key-operated lock mounted internally on patio doors, and key-operated security devices on ground floor and accessible windows.
-All devices must be operational when property unattended.
+Standard insurance requires multi-point locking with 5-pin cylinder or 5-lever mortice deadlock on the main entrance, key-operated devices top and bottom on other external doors, key-operated locks on patio doors, and key-operated devices on ground floor and accessible windows.
+All must be operational when the property is unattended.

-Unoccupied properties, typically defined as 30 or more consecutive days, trigger significant coverage restrictions.
-Most policies only cover FLEE—Fire, Lightning, Earthquake, Explosion—excluding theft, vandalism, and escape of water.
-Weekly internal inspections are typically required, with dated photographs and documented checklists essential for claims validity.
+Unoccupied properties (typically 30+ consecutive days) face major coverage restrictions.
+Most policies only cover FLEE: Fire, Lightning, Earthquake, Explosion, excluding theft, vandalism, and water escape.
+Weekly internal inspections are typically required, with dated photos and documented checklists needed for claims.

-Security improvements deliver premium reductions.
-Alarms provide 5–15% discount, CCTV 5–10%, CESAR equipment marking 12.5–20% plus reduced excesses, and Thatcham-approved vehicle security various reductions depending on category.
-NFU Mutual provides specialist rural property coverage through over 300 local agency offices with staff who understand agricultural operations.
+Security upgrades earn premium reductions: alarms 5-15%, CCTV 5-10%, CESAR marking 12.5-20% plus reduced excesses, Thatcham-approved vehicle security various reductions.
+NFU Mutual provides specialist rural coverage through 300+ local offices with staff who understand farming operations.

-Check policy terms carefully for minimum security requirements.
-Some insurers specify BS3621 locks, five-lever mortice locks to BS3621 standard, or equivalent security.
-Failure to maintain specified security can invalidate claims even for unrelated incidents.
+Check policy terms for minimum security requirements.
+Some insurers specify BS3621 locks or five-lever mortice locks to BS3621 standard.
+Failing to maintain specified security can invalidate claims even for unrelated incidents.

 Operational Security Practices